Koenigseder/logo-animation/README.md

 # Logo animation

 Just a little POC.
-All done with CSS, HTML and a little JS.
+All done with CSS, HTML and a little bit JS.

 ![Demo](/resources/demo.gif)